How to grow and care for a croton plant

 Tuscan Path have pots made of natural materials like timber and terracotta, which will age gracefully and grow in character.
 Pots made of materials like glass reinforced cement or timber composites offer a natural look with the added bonus of being durable, hard-wearing and even UV-resistant.

 All plants need adequate drainage, otherwise they'll drown in excess water.
 Outdoor pots should have at least one drainage hole to ensure water can run freely through the soil and out the bottom.
-Indoor pots will generally not have a drainage hole, with the plant generally kept in its plastic pot with a saucer beneath it.
+Indoor pots will generally not have a drainage hole, with the plant generally kept in its plastic pot using the decorative or 'cache' pot as the saucer.

 For more great balcony and courtyard garden ideas, check out our full range of pots from Tuscan Path.